-Well let’s take a step back first.
+Well, let’s take a step back first.

-As of today, I’m taking for granted that there’s a high number of servers that has been hacked.
+As of today, I’m taking for granted that there’s a high number of servers that have been hacked.
 And if we consider that there’s also a lot of computers from the internet that has been infected so as to contribute to making those attack a “success”, then there’s a high risk that this issue is going to get worse for the next days.
-This will also mean that hundred of millions of dollars (if not billions) would account for lost sales from big companies and they would want to recover it in one way or another.
+This will also mean that hundreds of millions of dollars (if not billions) would account for lost sales from big companies and they would want to recover it in one way or another.

 Can you evaluate how much is the Sony’s music catalog worth?